eclipse-archived/ceylon-lang.org/documentation/1.1/tour/classes.md

 package belongs by default.
 Only explicitly shared packages are visible to other modules.

 Got the idea?
-We are playing Russian dolls here.
+We're playing Russian dolls here.

 ## Exposing parameters as attributes